 Q: Which pipe should be used in PVC or HDPE double-wall corrugated pipe drainage systems?

-A: Due to their ability to adapt to changing conditions and last long, most people prefer HDPE double-wall corrugated pipes over any other type when laying down drainages.
+A: Due to their ability to adapt to changing conditions and last long, most people prefer HDPE double-wall corrugated pipes over any other type when laying down drainage.
 They rarely crack under pressure and can withstand chemicals and abrasive materials that are common in stormwater and wastewater systems.
-On the other hand, rigid PVC pipes are ideal for plumbing works, including supply water of drinking quality.
+On the other hand, rigid PVC pipes are ideal for plumbing works, including supplying water of drinking quality.

 Q: Can I use PVC pipes for a French drain?